kamilburda/batcher/DEVELOPMENT.md

 ### Unicode

-Use Unicode strings internally.

-Encode/decode Unicode strings when accessing the following external libraries:
-* GIMP - use UTF-8 encoding.
-  Encoding applies to:
-  * `PDB_STRING*` parameters to PDB procedures,
-  * accessing PDB procedures via `pdb.__getitem__` when passing a procedure name,
-  * functions and object attributes provided by Python GIMP API.
+Always use UTF-8 encoding when loading and saving data provided by this plug-in.

 ### GTK, GObject